Volkswagen in talks with UAW on Tennessee plant workers

 DETROIT (Reuters) - Volkswagen AG and the United Auto Workers said they are in talks about the U.S. union’s bid to represent workers at the German carmaker’s Tennessee plant, which would be a milestone in the UAW’s long-running effort to organize foreign-owned auto plants.

-Volkswagen officials, in a letter distributed to workers at the Chattanooga, Tennessee plant on Thursday, said worker representation at the plant can only be realized by joining with a U.S. trade union.
+Volkswagen officials, in a letter distributed to workers at the Chattanooga, Tennessee plant on Thursday night and Friday morning shifts, said worker representation at the plant can only be realized by joining with a U.S. trade union.

-“We may be on the verge of a truly historic moment,” said Harley Shaiken, a University of California-Berkeley labor studies professor who sometimes advises UAW President Bob King.

-“We’re not only looking at the possibility of union recognition, a real milestone on its own, but a new model for organizing work in which the union plays a key role,” he added.
-“The ‘Chattanooga model’ will be closely watched.”
+The letter to the 2,500 Chattanooga workers was signed by Frank Fischer, chief operating officer and manager of the plant, and Sebastian Patta, head of human resources in Chattanooga.

-King has been trying to organize foreign-owned, U.S.-based auto plants to bolster union membership that has shrunk since its peak in the late 1970s.
-In the past, King called these efforts critical to the union’s survival, although he has backed off that do-or-die stance.
+UAW President Bob King has been trying without success thus far to organize foreign-owned, U.S.-based auto plants to bolster membership in the union, which has fallen from its peak in the late 1970s.
+The UAW has been working with the German union IG Metall to try to organize workers at the Volkswagen plant.

-King is open to what Fischer called “an innovative model” to gain worker acceptance at foreign-owned auto plants, which are primarily in the U.S. South, where unions are weak and organizing is more difficult due to state “right to work” laws.
+King is open to what Fischer called “an innovative model” in order to gain acceptance by workers at foreign-owned auto plants, which are primarily in the U.S. South.

 “VW workers in Chattanooga have the unique opportunity to introduce this new model of labor relations to the United States, in partnership with the UAW,” the UAW said in a statement on Friday morning.